Welcome to the ultimate Enchanted Valley Backpacking Guide! Are you ready to embark on an extraordinary adventure in Olympic National Park?

-Welcome to the ultimate Enchanted Valley Backpacking Guide!
-Are you ready to embark on an extraordinary adventure in Olympic National Park?
-In this guide, I will unveil the enchanting beauty of the Enchanted Valley and provide you with all the information you need to make the most of your backpacking journey to this hidden gem.
+In this guide, I will share WHY the Enchanted Valley trail needs to be on your Washington bucket list and provide you with all the information you need to make the most of your backpacking journey to this hidden gem.

 Olympic National Park, with its vast wilderness and breathtaking landscapes, is a nature lover’s paradise.
 However, nestled within this magnificent park lies a secret waiting to be explored – the Enchanted Valley.
 I’ve completed Enchanted Valley twice now and can see myself returning time and time again.

 Now, you might be wondering what makes the Enchanted Valley so special.
 Picture yourself surrounded by towering mountains, lush green forests, and the soothing sounds of cascading waterfalls.
 Imagine encountering wildlife in their natural habitat and capturing stunning nature photography.
-That’s what awaits you in this hidden gem.

 To help you plan your adventure, I’ll cover everything from the best time to visit and trail options to essential backpacking gear and tips.
 I’ll provide insights into camping spots, permits, and regulations to ensure a smooth and enjoyable journey.
-Whether you’re a seasoned backpacker or new to backpacking looking to explore the wild side, this guide has got you covered.

-Enchanted Valley is located on the ancestral lands of the Cayuse, Umatilla, Walla Walla, and Quinault, and S’Klallam tribes.
+✨Enchanted Valley is located on the ancestral lands of the Cayuse, Umatilla, Walla Walla, and Quinault, and S’Klallam tribes.
 We are grateful for the stewards of this land past and present.
 We are honored to be and recognize that we are guests on this land.

 Overview of Olympic National Park